 Virtual Currencies have gained a lot of momentum in the past couple of years in the Philippines.
 The Bangko Sentral ng Pilipinas (BSP) has recognized the revolutionary potential of Virtual Currencies (VCs) for financial services and financial inclusion.
 The regulator has also taken steps to regulate the operations of VC Exchanges in the country (BSP Circular No 944, Series of 2017), like Coins.ph.

-In light of the recent surge in interest into Virtual Currencies, the BSP has issued a new advisory (as seen below) in which it outlines and cautions of the risks involved in Virtual Currency transactions and suggests security measures for VC users.
+In light of the recent surge in interest into Virtual Currencies, the BSP has issued an advisory (as seen below) in which it outlines and cautions of the risks involved in Virtual Currency transactions and suggests security measures for VC users.

 "Virtual currencies (VCs) are seemingly gaining momentum in terms of usage as a medium for payment and remittances in the country.
 This is largely attributed to their ability to facilitate the movement of funds at a much faster, cheaper, and convenient way.
 While recognizing the potential benefits, the Bangko Sentral ng Pilipinas (BSP) is equally cognizant of the attendant risks, particularly, their propensity to be used in illicit activities such as money laundering and terrorist financing.